spolks-2013-2014-sem1/050503_bubnov/lab2/README.md

 Getting Started
 ---------------

-To establish tcp-echo server move to the source directory and execute: <tt>ruby telcat.rb <port></tt>
+To establish tcp-echo server move to the source directory and execute:
+    $ ruby telcat.rb <port>